When Will Disney World’s Dining Plan Return?

 One of the biggest reasons Walt Disney World offers the DDP is because it keeps guests on-site.
 If guests are already locked-into all of their meals at Walt Disney World, they’re less likely to venture to Universal, SeaWorld, and so on.
 Even if they do, Disney already has their money for those meals.

 There’s no such thing as a free lunch–Disney benefits from the Dining Plan by capturing guests’ vacation dollars and boxing visitors into making all of their purchases at Walt Disney World, where every price has an on-site premium.
 Moreover, guests using the Disney Dining Plan order more than those who pay out of pocket.

 This is quantifiable.
 Historically, per guest food & beverage spending is lower among guests who do not use the Disney Dining Plan than those who do.
 Consider how many guests on the DDP end up stockpiling Mickey Mouse Rice Krispie Treats at the end of their trips because they have so many unused snack credits.
 Now think of how many guests do not do that, and instead just let snack–or even table service–credits go to waste.

-The portion of guests who save money on the Disney Dining Plan is relatively small.
+In normal times, the portion of guests who save money on the Disney Dining Plan is relatively small.
 Sure, you can consult online tips and hacks to leverage it to your advantage, but most people don’t have the time or desire for that level of work.